mdjahidhasan009/React-Note/props.md

 - The function is called by the component that receives the prop.
 - The function returns a React element.
 - The function can take arguments.
-- The function can return a React element.
-- The function can return a React element with props.
-- The function can return a React element with children.
+- The function can return a React element with props also with children.

 Sharing state is also not a problem anymore.
-We can simply merge that state value into the object we're passing to the icon:
+We can simply merge that state value into the object we're passing to the
+icon:

 ```tsx
 import { ReactElement } from 'react';